 Now, OBVIOUSLY the above always has to return 0, right?
-All accesses to "a" are inside the spinlock, and we always set it to zero before we read it into e, the spinlock would mization.
-I doubt you to another variable pinlock (to get cachemake it happen even ing between the two ta
+All accesses to "a" are inside the spinlock, and we always set it to zero before we read it into e, the spinlock would on older Pentium hardware and that's why they don't know this can bite in some cases.